aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 # SageMaker security
 You can apply all the same security and compliance approaches and best practices (authentication, authorization, VPC, network isolation, control and monitoring) as a consistent set of Amazon security features to Amazon SageMaker workloads and Amazon SageMaker Studio specifically.

-## SageMaker-related approaches for security, access control and restriction

 ## Network isolation
 Common approaches for network isolation can also be applied to SageMaker workloads:
 - you can enable [network isolation](https://docs.aws.amazon.com/vpc/index.html): Containers that run with network isolation cannot make any outbound network calls.